dgonzalb/BambooPaymentDoc/content/en/docs/Getting-Started/Data-Types.md

 | 6 | Cancelled |

 ### ActionType
 Indicates the type of action to be performed by the merchant.
-This data type is useful when processing purchase using the _Redirect flow_.
+This data type is useful when processing purchases using the _Redirect flow_.

 Possible values: